-The fourth-oldest private university in California, Golden Gate University was officially established in 1901 as a place where working adults could improve and acquire skills to advance their careers.
-GGU grew out of the night school of the San Francisco YMCA and, for much of its history, has been the only choice in San Francisco for working men and women to earn an undergraduate or graduate degree while shouldering career and family responsibilities.
-A nonprofit, independent university, Golden Gate serves working adults who want a better education, empowering them to have a successful career and better quality of life.
+Golden Gate University was officially established in 1901 as a place where working adults could improve and acquire skills to advance their careers.
+GGU grew out of the night school of the San Francisco YMCA and, for much of its history, has been the only choice in San Francisco for working people to earn an undergraduate or graduate degree while shouldering career and family responsibilities.
+A nonprofit, independent university, Golden Gate serves working adults who want a good education, empowering them to have a successful career and improved quality of life.
 Our students are poised to achieve their aspirational goals; and through relevant, effective learning, we help them reach their full potential.

 Golden Gate University is accredited by the WASC Senior College and University Commission (WSCUC), 985 Atlantic Avenue, Suite 100, Alameda, CA 94501; 510-748-9001.